 E-bikes

 Electric bikes are welcome in many BC Parks.
-To help minimize any impact on the environment and the cultural values of parks, e-bike usage is regulated.
+E-bike usage is regulated to help minimize any impact on the environment and Indigenous cultural sites.
 Regulations follow the classification system outlined below.

 E-bike rules by class